2019 revision of the SI: Impact on reproducibility

-All seven of the SI base units will be defined in terms of defined constants and universal physical constants.
+All seven of the SI base units are defined in terms of defined constants and universal physical constants.
 Seven constants are needed to define the seven base units but there is not a direct correspondence between each specific base unit and a specific constant; except the second and the mole, more than one of the seven constants contributes to the definition of any given base unit.

 When the New SI was first designed, there were more than six suitable physical constants from which the designers could choose.
 For example, once length and time had been established, the universal gravitational constant G could, from a dimensional point of view, be used to define mass.
 In practice, G can only be measured with a relative uncertainty of the order of 10−5, which would have resulted in the upper limit of the kilogram's reproducibility being around 10−5 whereas the then-current international prototype of the kilogram can be measured with a reproducibility of 1.2 × 10−8.
 The physical constants were chosen on the basis of minimal uncertainty associated with measuring the constant and the degree of independence of the constant in respect of other constants that were being used.
 Although the BIPM has developed a standard mise en pratique (practical technique) for each type of measurement, the mise en pratique used to make the measurement is not part of the measurement's definition – it is merely an assurance that the measurement can be done without exceeding the specified maximum uncertainty.